EARLY DEADLINE for Spring applications

 Packed with people, it’s no wonder Seoul is the capital and largest city in South Korea.
 A vibrant business and financial hub, Seoul also brims with culture, with more than 100 museums, numerous religious monuments, parks, markets, festivals, sports teams, and the Gyeongbok and Changdeok palaces.
 The mighty Han River runs through the city, and rugged mountains loom in the distance.

-Special Considerations for Korean citizens
+Special Considerations for South Korean citizens

 Students interested in studying in South Korea should determine whether or not they are considered Korean citizens by discussing their situation with their families and their local Korean embassy or consulate.
 If you are considered a Korean citizen, the consulate will refuse to issue you a student visa and require you to enter Korea with a Korean passport.